Deltares/rtc-tools-simulation/docs/README.md

 ## Building HTML Documentation

-In order to build the documentation, one needs to insall sphinx:
+In order to build the documentation, one needs to install sphinx:
 `pip install sphinx`
 and sphinx-rtd-theme:
 `pip install sphinx-rtd-theme`.